eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 Configure a project to run in Codewind.

-## Generic Docker projects

-If you have a Dockerized application that does not fit an existing template, you can still add the project to Codewind by selecting the **Other (Basic Container)** option as the project type.
-For the application state detection to work, the Dockerfile needs to include an `EXPOSE` instruction to point to the port that is used to determine whether the project is running.

-If you use Liberty, Spring, Node.js, and Swift, they all have build `smarts` that speed up the development of your application.

 ## Importing projects from IDEs

 Add a project from an existing Git repository: